Korlahalli

 Korlahalli is a village in the Mundargi taluk of Gadag district in the Indian state of Karnataka.
-Korlahalli is located south to district headquarters Gadag and Taluka headquarters Mundargi.
+Korlahalli is located south of district headquarters Gadag and Taluka headquarters Mundargi.

 Demographics

-Per the 2011 Census of India, has a total population of 3336; of whom 1684 are male and 1652 female.
+Per the 2011 Census of India, it has a total population of 3336, of whom 1684 are male and 1652 female.

 Importance

 Korlahalli is famous for the ancient Korlahalli Fort located in the village.